Click below to reveal information

 Special Interest Groups

-The mission of the Diversity Promotion Special Interest Group is building success through inclusion.
+The mission of the Diversity Initiative Group is building success through inclusion.
 We intend to facilitate cross-cultural interactions which promote the APS mission and to attract scientifically minded individuals from diverse cultures recognizing their unique contributions.

 (1) To celebrate, not just tolerate, the inclusion of multicultural scientific activities geared toward suppressing health disparities.